-Quite a few Thai Massage schools and trainers market their Thai Massage beginner courses with slogans that go something like this: “Learn to give Thai Massage to your friends and family in only 3 days!” or “Traditional Thai Massage for Lovers!”, “Learn Thai Yoga Massage and treat your friends and family!”
-All brought with the idea of an easy to learn, short-duration, fun training or workshop.
+Quite a few Thai Massage schools and trainers market their Thai Massage beginner courses with slogans that go something like this: “Learn to give Thai Massage to your friends and family in only 3 days!,” or “Traditional Thai Massage for Lovers!,” and “Learn Thai Yoga Massage and treat your friends and family!”

 You see, it’s a bit like being a professional psychologist who starts with treating his child or partner or friends.
-That doesn’t work, it isn’t advised either, because one is to closely related to the person, one cannot be objective, and moreover, the person being treated will often have some natural resistance to being treated by his or her parent, partner or friend.
+That doesn’t work, it isn’t advised either, because one is too closely related to that person, one cannot be objective, and moreover, the person being treated will often have some natural resistance to being treated by their parent, partner, or friend.